Skip to content

 Normally, the maximum registration period permitted by the University as outlined in table 1, includes any period of approved absence.

-In exceptional circumstances (such as maternity/ parental leave or a period of serious ill health), and with appropriate evidence and prior consent, the Graduate School Committee may pause a candidate’s period of registration during a break of study, thereby extending the maximum period of registration.
+In exceptional circumstances (such as maternity/ parental leave or a period of serious ill health), and with appropriate evidence, the university may pause a candidate’s period of registration during a break of study, thereby extending the maximum period of registration.

 Candidates may wish to change their mode of study from full-time to part-time (or vice versa).

 Candidates must have prior consent from their supervisor before changing their mode of study and have agreed a realistic plan to complete their studies in a timely manner.
-This plan will be submitted by the candidate’s supervisor on the template provided and will be reviewed by the Graduate School Committee.
+The request and detailed plan will be submitted by the candidate and will be approved by the PGR Awards Board.
 Where relevant, approval of changes in mode of study should include consultation between the supervisor and the candidate’s employing organisation.

 A candidate’s registration period will be recalculated to reflect their new mode of study.
 For example: If a candidate commenced their PhD studies full-time and, after 30 months, applied to change to part-time, the remaining 6 months of their full-time registration period will be re-calculated pro- rata (to 12 months) to reflect the change in study mode.
 The deadline for the submission of the candidate’s thesis/ portfolio will be recalculated accordingly.